 Ingredients

-• 1/3 cup ghee 75 grams, in semi-solid state, use 1/4 cup ghee if you prefer less ghee in your halwa
+• ½ cup ghee, in semi-solid state, use ⅓ cup ghee if you prefer less ghee in your halwa

-• 10 whole cashew nuts broken into small pieces
+• 10 whole cashew nuts, broken into small pieces, optional

 Instructions

-• To a pan, add sugar, water and milk.
+• To a heavy bottom pan, add ⅓ cup sugar (or ½ cup for a sweeter halwa), ¾ cup water and ¾ cup whole milk.
 Stir and let it heat up on medium heat.
-You don't want to boil it but mixture should be heated through and sugar should be dissolved.
+You don't want to boil it, but mixture should be heated through and sugar should be dissolved.

 • Add the heated milk-water-sugar-mixture into the pan.
 It will bubble a lot as you add the liquids into the pan so be careful and add slowly.

 • Whisk the sooji continuously as you add the liquids.
-Add the liquids in 2-3 parts, whisking continuously with one hand.
+Add the liquids in 2 to 3 parts, whisking continuously with one hand.

 Notes